yana1al/HumanityHub/README.md

 [LinkedIn](https://www.linkedin.com/in/alimasharma/)

 ## Future Updates:
- 1. Google OAuth recovery(able to add API however, my account hasnot been verified by google, so it shows 400 error)
+ 1. Google OAuth recovery(able to add API however, my account hasnot been verified by google, so it shows 400 error).
- 2. Add more CRUD functions
+ 2. Add more CRUD functions.
- 3. Add API from ZOOM for Happy Hours( I tried a lot and there are so many ZOOM API, i couldnt fighure out so left for future project)
+ 3. Add API from ZOOM for Happy Hours( I tried a lot and there are so many ZOOM API, i couldnt fighure out so left for future project).
  4. Improve App layouts and textue.
- 5. Add AWS for Create events
+ 5. Add AWS for Create Events.
+ 6. Add more functions.
+ 7. Make it secure.

  # Backend link :
  [Here](https://github.com/yana1al/HumanityHub_backend)